-Kucoin originally came from China and one of his and was once one of mainland China‘s biggest exchange platforms competing with others like bit finance.
+Kucoin originally came from China and was once one of mainland China‘s biggest exchange platforms competing with others like bit finance.
 Following the crackdown of exchanges in the country, Kucoin relocated its operation to Hong Kong.

-As with our previous Cryptopia Exchange review, we’re going to look into Kucoin and see how it stands up to other exchanges, what advantages it offers, and what potential downsides it has.
-We’re going to compare Kucoin to the same basic set of guidelines.
-Those guidelines include asset support, security, fees, and customer support.
+In this review, we’re going to look into Kucoin and see how it stands up to other exchanges, what advantages it offers, and what potential downsides it has.
+We’re going to compare Kucoin to the same basic set of guidelines which include asset support, security, fees, platform technology and customer support.

 According to coinmarketcap.com, Kucoin currently offers 179 trading pairs.
 While most exchanges only offer trading pairs between bitcoin and altcoins, and Ethereum and altcoins, Kucoin allows for trades between NEO, Bitcoin Cash, and Tether USDT tokens.